|

 "Leave me alone with him," said Eowyn.

-"Are you mad?" cried Eomer, grasping her shoulders.
+"Are you mad?" cried Eomer.

 "You have seen how gentle he is with me," said Eowyn,

-"My lady" began Haldir
+"My lady..." began Haldir

 "I promised him, Haldir.
-I promised I would bring him back
+I promised I would bring

-from the sea."
+him back from the sea."

-"This is not just the sea, my lady" he said gently.
+"This is not just the sea, my lady," he said, gently.

 "I promised him!"

-"But what if you cannot?" asked Aragorn.
+"But what if you cannot?" said Aragorn.

 "Then I will take him to the Undying LandsHaldir will